 When I first got the recipe from my friends I looked at the ingredient list and spotted unfamiliar items like Sambal Oelek (raw chilli paste) and Ketjap Manis (thick, sweet, rich, syrupy Indonesian version of soy sauce containing sugar and spices).

 Another authentic ingredient you might want to use is fish paste.
-I couldn’t find it, so I omitted it in my version.
+I couldn’t find it where I live, so it has been omitted in my version.

-Please, don’t take me to the “authenticity police” as I don’t claim this recipe to be pure Indonesian Nasi Goreng but it is, my friends, PURE LOVELINESS!
+I have kept the spirit of the original, but this version of the recipe is not going to be what you can find on the streets of Jakarta.
+I don’t claim this recipe to be pure Indonesian Nasi Goreng but it is, my friends, PURE LOVELINESS!

 More Delicious Recipes with Rice